elastic/elasticsearch-py/docs/reference/esql-pandas.md

 print(df)
 ```

-Note that the `dtype` parameter of `pd.read_csv()` is useful when the type inferred by Pandas is not enough.
+The `dtype` parameter of `pd.read_csv()` is useful when the type inferred by Pandas is not enough.
 The code prints the following response:

 ```python
    count  languages